fjfricke/framework-of-thoughts/examples/hotpotqa/README.md

 To run ProbTree on one example, please refer to the `probtree.py` file.
 To run a dataset evaluation or an optimization study, please refer to the `probtree_study.py` file and change the function in the `if __name__ == "__main__":` block.

+## Output
+The results of the study as well as the cache are saved in the `output` folder.